 Our Mission: Safe Breastfeeding and Bottle-feeding Support

 The Fed is Best Foundation works to identify critical gaps in current breastfeeding and formula feeding protocols, guidelines, and education programs.
 We provide families and health professionals with the most up-to-date scientific research, education, and resources to practice safe infant feeding with human milk, formula, or a combination of both.
-To be fully informed, parents must be taught the risks of insufficient breast milk intake and how to prevent complications with temporary supplementation when supporting exclusive breastfeeding.
-We also prioritize perinatal mental health when counseling parents about their feeding options.
-Ultimately, every family has different needs, and every family deserves individualized, unbiased, inclusive, and shame-free support.
+We provide families full information on the risks of insufficient milk intake and how to prevent feeding complications with supplementation while supporting exclusive breastfeeding.
+We also prioritize perinatal mental health and respect for parental choice when counseling parents about their feeding options.
+Ultimately, we recognize that every family has different needs, and every family deserves individualized, unbiased, inclusive, and shame-free support.

 Read the Cofounder's Story